This blog will be about the steps you need to take BEFORE you migrate your on-premise file server to Sharepoint/Onedrive/teams.

 There are some benefits when you use this tool, it scans for the SharePoint path limit (400 characters) and it scans for invalid characters.

-When you use the “scan only” function, it will a scan only and you can download a zip file with the item failure summary in it.
+When you use the “scan only” function, it will only perform a scan and you can download a zip file with the item failure summary in it.

 This report shows us two things: